-Research Scientist, Terrestrial Systems Ecology
+Research Scientist and Program Lead, Terrestrial Systems Ecology

-Ontario Forest Research Institute Ontario Ministry of Natural Resources and Forestry Postdoctoral Researcher, University of Florida Postdoctoral Researcher, Memorial University of Newfoundland (with full time visitation at University of Colorado and National Ecological Observatory Network) Ph.D., University of Alberta M.Sc., Memorial University of Newfoundland H.B.Sc., Trent University |
+Ontario Forest Research Institute, Sault Ste.
+Marie, ON, Canada Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry Adjunct Professor, University of Toronto Adjunct Professor, Trent University Postdoctoral Researcher, University of Florida Postdoctoral Researcher, Memorial University of Newfoundland (with full time visitation at University of Colorado and National Ecological Observatory Network) Ph.D., University of Alberta M.Sc., Memorial University of Newfoundland H.B.Sc., Trent University |

 My collaborators and I currently study: